code-on-sunday/buildr.studio/stories.md

 ## Story 37:

 In the submit() function, call the Anthropic API to send the prompt and get the response message by using the anthropic_sdk_dart (the documentation below)

+## Story 38:

+There should be a Settings button on the navigation rail that has the UI to let users to input their Anthropic API key.
+The key then should be persisted on the machine.